 Pink Moon (April)

-The Pink Moon is named after the pink phlox, first flowers of spring.
-Some tribes also named it the Sprouting Grass Moon or the Egg Moon.
+The Pink Moon is named after the pink phlox, the first flowers of spring.
+Some tribes also called it the Sprouting Grass Moon or the Egg Moon.
 We might favor the Easter Moon, the Earth Day Moon, or the Prom Night Moon.
 (We could also call it the Tax Moon, but that might not catch on.)

 Flower Moon (May)

 May’s flowers also lent their name to this moon.
 It was also called the Planting Moon for sowing the seeds for the summer crop.
-Mom’s Moon, would be an appropriate tribute for Mother’s Day, or Soldier’s Moon, for Memorial Day.
+Mom’s Moon would be an appropriate tribute for Mother’s Day, or Soldier’s Moon, for Memorial Day.